-15. Such portals allow investors to access information about regulatory requirements, obtain responses to frequently asked questions, contact competent governmental agencies and file grievances and monitor progress.
+- 16. Such portals allow investors to access information about regulatory requirements, obtain responses to frequently asked questions, contact competent governmental agencies and file grievances and monitor progress.
 Live chatbots have also been incorporated into the portals to respond to questions or to direct enquiries to the competent governmental agency or officials.

-16. Some States have centralized information on their investment obligations (including information about dispute resolution clauses in investment treaties or joint declarations by States).
-This provides investors with greater transparency and predictability regarding the legal framework in which they operate.
+For instance, Türkiye operates an investment assistant chatbot that enables all visitors, particularly investors, to access comprehensive information about its international direct investment environment in more than 100 languages.
+14 - 17.
+Some States have centralized information on their investment obligations (including information about dispute resolution clauses in investment treaties or joint declarations by States).
+This can provide greater transparency and predictability regarding the legal framework in which investors operate.
 Such information can also be helpful to policymakers as they can manage their obligations and take informed decisions.
-For example, Peru's State Coordination and Response System for International Investment Disputes is responsible for compiling information on investment agreements and treaties that refer to international dispute settlement mechanisms.9
+For example, Peru's State Coordination and Response System for International Investment Disputes is responsible for compiling information on investment agreements and treaties that refer to international dispute settlement mechanisms.15

-2. Engaging investors in policy discussions
+2. Obtaining feedback from investors on policy issues

-17. Investors may be impacted by changes to the regulatory framework as well as the introduction of specific measures.
-To reduce grievances of investors and mitigate claims being raised at a later stage, some States have taken a proactive approach by involving investors in the policy discussions leading to changes in the regulatory framework or introduction of measures to the extent possible.
+18. Investors may be impacted by changes to the regulatory framework as well as the introduction of specific measures.
+To reduce grievances of investors and mitigate the likelihood of claims being raised at a later stage, some States have taken a proactive approach by providing means for investors to provide feedback regarding potential changes to the regulatory framework or introduction of measures.